shuber/curl/README.markdown

 	$curl->headers['Host'] = 12.345.678.90;
 	$curl->headers['Some-Custom-Header'] = 'Some Custom Value';

 ### Setting Custom CURL request options

+By default, the `Curl` object will follow redirects.
+You can disable this by setting:

+	$curl->follow_redirects = false;

 You can set/override many different options for CURL requests (see the [curl_setopt documentation](http://php.net/curl_setopt) for a list of them)